Sacramento SPCA

 HEARTLINE MAGAZINE PAGE

-I had the oppoprtunity to design a page for Heartline magazine that went into detail about one of the seasonal programs offered, called Camp Kindness.
+I had the oppoprtunity to design a page for Heartline magazine that went into detail about a seasonal program offered, Camp Kindness.
 The program is focused on teaching kids how to properly care for animals through hands-on activities, group collaboration, and reflection on what they’ve learned through arts and crafts.

 This particular issue of Heartline also featured my merchandise design (above) on the opposite page from my article for the upcoming Pup Crawl event.
 It includes information detailing the time, place, and some of the venues on the crawl.